epccs/RPUno/NightLight/README.md

 cycles              UINT16          218  238  258  278
 ```

-This works like Solenoid except the mAHr_stop replaces flow_stop, it will stop the LED once that much current has been used from the battery.
+This works like [Solenoid] except the mAHr_stop replaces flow_stop, it will stop the LED once that much current has been used from the battery.
 Also, the LED's do not have a resource constraint (i.e. the Flow Meter), so all the LED's can be used at once.

+[Solenoid]: ../Solenoid

 # Firmware Upload